-Peanut butter can be considered as one of the most common and essential item in any modern household.
-Whether it is to make a delicious afternoon sandwich snack or a quick school lunch for the kids.
+Peanut butter can be considered as one of the most common and essential items in any modern household, whether it is used to make a delicious afternoon sandwich snack or a quick school lunch for the kids.
 With our busy schedules and hectic lifestyles, such ready-to-eat items have become very common and often come in handy to snack on.

 Does Peanut Butter Go Bad?

 The question is, does peanut butter go bad?
 The answer to this can be found in the composition of the peanut butter.
-The key ingredient in peanut butter is the peanut oil which prevents it from going bad for quite some time.
-As a result of the high oil content, peanut butter has very less water, a key factor in the growth of bacteria and fungi.
+The key ingredient in peanut butter is the peanut oil that prevents it from going bad for quite some time.
+As a result of the high oil content, peanut butter has much less water, a key factor in the growth of bacteria and fungi.

 Since water is almost absent, the peanut butter will not go bad due to a bacterial contamination but there are chances of it going rancid due to oxidation.